helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 | `Optional<T>` | Accepts zero or one row. |
 | `List<T>` | Returns all rows as an immutable list in JDBC encounter order. |

+`List<T>` is the only supported return type for multiple rows.
+The declared return type must be exactly `List<T>`.
+A repository method cannot return a `java.util.Collection`, `java.util.Map`, or `java.util.stream.BaseStream` implementation or subtype instead.
+These types also cannot serve as the mapped type `T` within `Optional<T>` or `List<T>`.
+Supplying a row mapper does not make any of these return types valid.

 A method returning `T` throws `NoResultException` when no row exists.
 Both `T` and `Optional<T>` throw `NonUniqueResultException` when more than one row exists.